Can You Put A Regular Mattress On A Bunk Bed?

 - Buy a mattress and a waterproof protector (optional, but highly recommended.)

-So, if we imagine a perfect mattress for a bunk bed, it will be a twin-size 6” memory foam mattress.
+Can you buy a bunk bed, mattresses included?
+Yes, it’s an easier solution.
+However, if you want to get that ideal mattress, you can choose the one that will meet all your requirements and preferences.
+Generally speaking, if we imagine a perfect mattress for a bunk bed, it will be a twin-size 6” memory foam mattress.
 Maybe, some other option would be better for you, but don’t forget to use the tips above, and you will not go wrong with your regular mattress for a bunk bed.